TheAgentRAINBOW/Dabbotab/README.md

-Run "e-11.py" in Python3 and make sure you have python-tk. :D
+Run "e-11.py" in Python3 and make sure you have "python-tk". :D